symplely/processor/README.md

 If there's no error handler added, the error will be thrown in the parent process when calling `spawn_run()` or `$process->run()`.

 If the child process would unexpectedly stop without throwing an `Throwable`, the output written to `stderr` will be wrapped and thrown as `Async\Processor\ProcessorError` in the parent process.

+## Contributing

+Contributions are encouraged and welcome; I am always happy to get feedback or pull requests on Github :) Create [Github Issues](https://github.com/symplely/processor/issues) for bugs and new features and comment on the ones you are interested in.

+## License

+The MIT License (MIT).
+Please see [License File](LICENSE.md) for more information.